- Elevation: 1,657 m (5,436 ft)

 - Other names: none.

 Not to be confused with the higher and more frequented (but far less prominent) peak near Gunung Yong Yap and Tok Nenek, this mountain usually requires 2 days and one night and it is famous for leeches so leech socks are recommended!
-The trailhead is at Kem Bina Negara Ulu Kenas Kuala Kangsar which is on the eastern side of the range.
+The trailhead is at Kem Bina Negara Ulu Kenas which is on the eastern side of the range.
+The closest town and train station is Kuala Kangsar, which is notable for being home to Malaysia’s oldest rubber tree, planted in 1877.

 Another interesting peak between here and Ipoh is Gunung Peninjau (1,058m elevation and approximately 967m prominence).
 This looks like a good day out, is not far off being a Ribu and has views from the top!